jimasp/behave-vsc/README.md

 - [python](https://www.python.org/)

 ### Required project directory structure
 - A single `features` folder somewhere inside your workspace folder, which contains a `steps` folder.
-(If your features folder is not called "features", then you will need to set the `featuresPath` in extension settings.)
+(If your features folder is not in the root of your project and/or is not called "features", then you will need to set the `featuresPath` in extension settings.)

 - `features` and `steps` folders must be contained somewhere within the vscode workspace working directory (not outside of it).
 - A behave-conformant directory structure, for example:
 ```